New Jersey Roads - Broad St. Newark

 This freeway-size sign on a traffic light looks even more out of proportion when you pass it in real life.

-And again, the best for last, nice old directional signage with the fat arrows and the black circle.
+Nice old directional signage with the fat arrows and the black circle.
 Holland and Lincoln Tunnels are both accessible via I-280 EB, but this sign probably predates that; traffic would follow CR 508, and then have the option of entering the NJ Turnpike at interchange 15W (which is now for 280).

-Onto Bloomfield Ave., CR 506 SPUR
+Onto Bloomfield Ave., Spur CR 506

 To I-78